Output quantity

 Reflection coefficient

 When sound from the loudspeaker hits the sample, some of it is reflected back towards the speaker, some is transmitted and some is absorbed.
-The reflection coefficient is the ratio between the reflected wave and incident wave from the loudspeaker.
-It has both a magnitude and a phase.
+The reflection coefficient () is the ratio between the reflected wave and incident wave from the loudspeaker, at the sample:

 Absorption coefficient

-The absorption coefficient is the amount by which the reflected wave is attenuated.
-It has a value in the range of 0...1 and no phase.
-The system cannot dinstinguish wheter the remainder is absorbed or transmitted and assumes there is zero transmission.
+The normal incidence sound absorption coefficient () is the amount by which the reflected wave is attenuated in power.
+It has a value in the range of 0...1 and no phase:

 Input impedance

 The input impedance is the ratio between the acoustic pressure in front of the sample and the volume velocity flowing through it.
 It has both a magnitude and a phase.
-The impedance can be normalized in three different ways:
+The input impedance can be normalized in three different ways:

 Normalization | Units | Description |